Professional Placement Equity Grant

 - enrolled in a Charles Sturt University course as a Commonwealth supported student (full fee paying students are not eligible);

-- enrolled as an internal or online student;
+- enrolled as an internal, mixed mode or online student;

 - enrolled as a full time or part time student;